 Quant Awards are open to university students and interns in quantitative finance regardless of specialty.
-Professional experience must be limited to internships, which should not exceed 3 years in total.
 Applications are free.

 Students must submit their original research focusing the topic of Quantitative Finance.
 The report should concentrate on the importance and practical applications rather than technique.
 It can consist of an end of studies dissertation, internship report or work carried out specifically for the Quant Awards.

 The report must be written in English